 Josh spent his formative years in Duxbury and Marshfield.
 He later graduated from Skidmore College with a B.A. in political science and put himself through law school at night at Suffolk University Law School.
 He is currently working toward a Master's Degree in Public Policy from UMass-Dartmouth.

 Josh served as an elected member of the Duxbury Planning Board from 2009 to 2013, and prior to moving back to Duxbury was a Selectman in the town of Hull.
 He is currently a member of the Duxbury Democratic Town Committee, the Duxbury Alternative Energy Committee and the Pembroke Chamber of Commerce.
-An active volunteer, Josh serves on the Board of Directors for the Duxbury Free Library, Inc., the Hanson Kiwanis Foundation and the Duxbury Rural & Historical Society.
+An active volunteer, Josh serves on the Board of Directors for the Duxbury Free Library, Inc., and the Hanson Kiwanis Foundation.

 Cutler’s family has deep South Shore roots.
 His mother, Suzanne, a Pembroke resident, is a former head of South Shore NOW and development director for the National Consumer Law Center.
 His step-mother, Catherine, is the reverend at First Parish Church in Duxbury.
 His late father, David, was the founder of Mariner Newspapers and a passionate advocate of veteran's and conservation issues.
 The David S. Cutler Forest was dedicated to him by Duxbury voters in 2010.

 Photos (Click for hi-res version):